 And here we are in the NOW.
-I am beyond thrilled to share that I am arriving at my goal of 100% recovery - I am aging backwards! - and adore coaching other pain warriors who desire to better manage their pain and shift their lifestyle towards positive transformation and true healing via my intensive coaching course The Pain Perspective.
+I am beyond thrilled to share that I am arriving at my goal of near 100% recovery - I am aging backwards! - and adore supporting others who desire to better manage their pain and/or shift their lifestyle towards positive transformation and healing.
+Please check out The Pain Perspective for current program offerings.

 I also train and mentor yoga teachers, work as a freelance dance theater consultant and choreographer, and am available for public speaking on wellness, healing, and environmental sustainability.

 Learn more about my professional experience by reading below.